Kirthi-chowdhary/Qiz_NOde/README.md

 # This is a code for quiz app

 In this app I ahve used MVC architecture and devide the code respectively and they are strored in the following folders
-    - src
+- Item 2
-        - Controller
+  - Subitem 1
-        - Routes
+  - Subitem 2
   - Utill

  In Controller we call the respective functions we require In Routes we declare the routes or API aand which route should use which Controller